Operation Olive Branch: Casualties

 Various casualty estimates were made during the operation.
-The pro-Syrian opposition activist organization the SOHR documented 1,586 SDF (as of March 2019) and 616 TFSA fighters were killed, as well as 91 pro-Syrian government militiamen, and 389 civilians.
+The Syrian Observatory for Human Rights documented 1,586 SDF (as of March 2019) and 616 TFSA fighters were killed, as well as 91 pro-Syrian government militiamen, and 389 civilians.
 It also reported 96 Turkish losses, though was imprecise as to whether these losses were dead or injured.
 The SCWM site reported the death of 798 SDF and 696 TFSA fighters, 61 Turkish soldiers, 51 pro-Syrian government militiamen and 564 civilians by 26 April 2018.

-Turkey stated that 4,612 SDF fighters were killed, wounded or captured.
-Pro-Turkish sources also reported the deaths of 318 TFSA fighters, 58 Turkish soldiers, one civilian worker and 7–9 civilians in Turkey.
+Turkey stated that 4,612 SDF fighters were killed or captured.
+Pro-Turkish sources also reported the deaths of 318 TFSA fighters, 54 Turkish soldiers, one civilian worker and 7–9 civilians in Turkey.
 According to the SDF, 2,772 TFSA fighters and Turkish soldiers were killed, while they themselves lost 600–876 fighters.
 The SDF also reported 500 civilians and 62 pro-Syrian government militiamen were killed.
 British national Anna Campbell was killed fighting for the Kurdish forces in Afrin.

 According to a pro-Syrian government and pro-Shia based news, the Turkish operation displaced 167,000 people as of 23 March 2018, up from 5,000 people in January 2018.
 Between 50,000 and 70,000 civilians still remained in Afrin city.